Trehinos/coded-chars/README.md

 # Coded chars

-This crate's goal is to implement the ECMA-48 standard for coded characters in rust.
+This crate implements the ECMA-48 standard for coded characters in rust.

 Various constructions are provided to easily add control character and sequences inside text.
 This crate is compatible with "ANSI terminals".